-How to install cjson on AlmaLinux, Rocky Linux & RHEL
+How to install cjson on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Ultralightweight JSON parser in ANSI C